 The Sonoran News, a right-wing news site in Arizona, has published a guest editorial by Lawrence Sellin, PhD (in physiology), in which he says that we should discount what the politicians and the journalists say about presidential eligibility, and listen to him instead.
 I might add that one would also have to ignore no less than 10 court decisions (plus appeals) over the past 7 years and a truck load of Civics books and legal commentary as well.
-Listening to him would be a big mistake, because Sellin is a crank when it comes to the topic.
+Listening to him would be a big mistake, because Sellin is a crackpot on the topic.

 Sellin is a Vattelist, saying:

 The term “natural born citizen” was well-known during the time of the writing of the Constitution from Vattel’s “Law of Nations” (1758), which stated “natural-born citizens are those born in a country of citizen parents” (Volume 1, Chapter 19, Section 212).

 Of course no Framer of the US Constitution ever said that the phrase was based on Vattel.
 In fact the edition of Vattel available to the Framers, didn’t even contain the words “natural born citizen” – that came a decade later.
 Vattel was never mentioned in the context of citizenship or eligibility for office in the debates of the constitutional convention, or the debates over ratification in the state legislatures.
 The Supreme Court says (US v.
 Wong) that the term comes from English Common Law.
 Sellin is just making stuff up.